Arrival in Kathmandu, meet our company representative and transfer to the hotel in Kathmandu.

 Trek around this area will be a lifetime experience to see the spectacular mountain views of far western Nepal Himalayas as Saipal (7031m)I, Api Himal and Tibet Himalayas as sacred Mt.
 Kailash and Gurlamandhata.
 You can also observe the rare flora and fauna.
 It may be seen that the marmots, wolf, blue sheep, wild horses (kyang), barking deer, musk deer, Himalayan black bear, and the snow leopards.

 This hard but rewarding trek gives the opportunity to satisfy the friendly villagers of top Humla.
-While coming back cross Nyalu La pass and the trail re-joins the route in Salli Khola and keep the same way straight back to Simikot.
+While coming back cross Nyalu La pass and the trail re-joins the route in Salli Khola and keeps the same way straight back to Simikot.

 Arrival in Kathmandu, meet our company representative and transfer to the hotel in Kathmandu.